Olivia and the Stages of Grief

 I didn't realize that Broyles wasn't aware that Peter and Bolivia (who he obviously thought was Olivia) had been dating, and it is difficult to discern what he thinks of it.
 I don't think that he cares so much about the fact that they had been dating; I think it's more that he is upset that he wasn't told (although it is understood why he wouldn't have been told, since it is probably against the rules for them to be dating).
 Over there, alter-Brandon hands Walternate a printed out sheet of what Bolivia had sent them via the typewriter ("Cover blown.
 Extraction needed."), which I think confirms that it is not Walternate who is on the other side of the typewriter, which I had a feeling was the case, anyway.
 However, I am not so sure that it is alter-Brandon, either.
 My theory is that it is alter-Nina.
 Here, she is now technically working for Walter, since Walter owns Massive Dynamic, and also, we have seen her communicating with William Bell, who was on the Other Side, using an old computer at the end of episode 2.07, "Of Human Action."
 I think that at some point, we are going to meet alter-Nina, and it is going to be a huge pay-off.
 Walter owning Massive Dynamic here and our already having seen Nina communicating with the Other Side using an old piece of equipment will be parallels to our discovery.

 Walternate indirectly refers to Henry, saying that someone obviously assisted Olivia and that whoever the traitor is obviously does not understand their cause.
 My hope is that they leave Henry alone; I really don't want him to be harmed in any way.
 Olivia promised him that there wouldn't be any trouble, and even though it wouldn't be her fault if there will be, the poor guy may not see it that way.
 It is clear that Walternate just wants revenge.
 He has some sort of hidden agenda (not vagenda, just agenda) behind wanting to know how Olivia can cross between universes, and I think that it is pure revenge.
-That is why he lied to Peter in the Season 2 Finale, and that is why, as I said, his plan all along was to do away with Olivia once he got what he needed from her.
+That is why he lied to Peter in the season 2 finale, and that is why, as I said, his plan all along was to do away with Olivia once he got what he needed from her.
 What I don't understand, though, is why they need to remove Olivia's brain and study it when apparently, they already have Cortexiphan ready to administer.
-I just hope that we don't see them giving it to people like Bolivia, because it would be in contradiction to what we already know to be true, that (a) it only works when given to children, and (b) it doesn't work on everyone.
+I just hope that we don't see them giving it to people like Bolivia because it would be in contradiction to what we already know to be true, that (a) it only works when given to children, and (b) it doesn't work on everyone.
 It would be a major plot-hole, and I really don't want that.
 What I want is for them to try it and for it to not work, since they wouldn't be aware of those two rules.

 I love the reference to "Brown Betty" (2.19) in this episode.
 Before he makes the ridiculously funny "vagenda" comment, Walter says that he has tried many methods to try to think of a way to cross over to retrieve Olivia and says that he even tried a dose of Brown Betty.
 I guess that from now on, that will be his drug of choice when during times of crisis.
-So, in this episode, the team finally discovers the use of the typewriter in the shopkeeper's shop, but we still don't learn much about it.
+In this episode, the team finally discovers the use of the typewriter in the shopkeeper's shop, but we still don't learn much about it.
 Walter says that it would make perfect sense that they would be able to use it to communicate with the Other Side, but why?
 How?
 How does it work?
 I really want to know, and I want to know who the shopkeeper is.
 He tells Bolivia that that is what they do; they make you wait, that they have been making him wait for seven years but that her kind has it easy.
 Is he a Shapeshifter?
 Why did the Other Side promise him new legs?
 Is the guy who administers some sort of dosage to him at the end, the guy in possession of the missing piece of the device that Walternate needs, a Shapeshifter?
 If so, how is he going to get it to Walternate now that Bolivia is back home?
 We learned in this episode that the Shapeshifters, once they are here, cannot go back.

 I absolutely love the conversation between Olivia and Colonel Broyles in her prison cell.
 The line "If you let me die, then we will strike back, and we will fight" is so epic.
 This scene is so sad, though, because Colonel Broyles says that he is sorry, implying that he isn't going to help her, and Olivia cries, begging him to help her.
 She thinks that she is going to die, and it is so difficult to watch.
 I do really like Colonel Broyles, though, and it is so sad that he sacrificed his life to make sure that Olivia could cross over, all with the hope (very key word in this episode) that she would fulfill her promise and ensure the safety of both worlds.
 Is this Olivia's destiny, to bring balance to the universes?
 I theorized quite some time ago that Colonel Broyles would help Olivia.
 In the season premiere, "Olivia," he questions Walternate, asking him why it is necessary to convince Olivia that she is their Olivia, and he doesn't seem to like Walternate's methods.
 Even then, he wasn't fully on board, and I had a feeling that he would end up helping her.
 I did not, however, expect that he would die.
 I love the scene during which Broyles puts his alter-self to rest by closing his eyes; it is a very beautiful, heartbreaking scene.
 I expected that the two men would actually get the chance to meet each other, but I didn't expect that it would be like this.